Perl-VMware/perl-VMware-vCloud/README.md

 If you are looking for a direct and low-level access to the vCloud API, you may want to look at VMware::API::vCloud, which is packaged and used by this module.

+# BROKEN COMPATIBILITY

+Versions of this module up to and including version `2.404` used the [XML::Simple](https://metacpan.org/pod/XML::Simple) default XML to hash folding mechanism which would take the first one of `name`, `key` and `id` to use at the hash key attribute.
+This caused problems where multiple items with the same name could occur.
+This version only uses the `id` attribute to fold into hashes.
+This means that some code will need adjusting to deal with the changed hash folding.

 # EXAMPLE SCRIPTS